What is the Finished Goods Inventory?

 - Enhancement in Sales – Managing it allows an organization to boost its sales and earn better profits.
 With better sales and profits figures, a company can easily accomplish its pre-determined goals and objectives.

 - Increased Focus on Inventories – Finished goods lying in inventories for a long time can impact an organization in numerous ways.
 Therefore, when an organization emphasizes more focus on inventories and takes initiatives for clearing off the finished goods as soon possible, then it becomes quite obvious for the same to achieve its long-term and short-term goals and objectives.

 - Implementation of Better Tools and Technologies for Managing Inventories – They are also one of the significant reasons why organizations are choosing to make use of better tools, technologies, and strategies for managing inventories.

-- Improvement in Overall Business Conditions – A Faster flow of finished goods signifies better decisions taken by the organization, increased demand and thus, a rise in sales for the same.
+- Improvement in Overall Business Conditions – A Faster flow of finished goods signifies better decisions taken by the organization, increased demand, and, thus, a rise in sales for the same.
 It means that the overall business conditions and the environment have been improved, and the organization is surely going to achieve all its pre-determined goals and objectives.

 - Enhanced Demand for the Goods – It motivates an organization to come up with strategies that helps in the enhancement of the demand for its goods and services.
 Thus, the higher the demand, the higher the sales and faster the clearance of finished goods from the inventories.

 - Better Decision Making – Managing it is a task.
 If an organization is able to do it, then this means that the management of the same is making appropriate and thoughtful decisions after considering all the aspects.
 It hugely helps an organization in taking necessary and effective strategies and decisions.